sanantoniochili/QSGD/README.md

 : number of epocs

 **Z**
-: the number of $k$ points in each batch where $k = 2^Z+1$
+: the number of $k$ points in each batch where $k = 2^{Z+1}$

-**stro**
-: learning rate _(depends on Z)_

-**Fg**
-: the list of learning rates

 ### Output

 The script outputs statistics on the accuracy and the plot of the loss function (in log scale) vs the steps.
-Step denotes every update of the weights. Τhe first plot depicts the stochastic loss ( negative log likelihood ), The second depicts an objective loss whose evaluation does not depend on single measurements, but on mean values.
+Step denotes every update of the weights. Τhe first plot depicts a stochastic loss ( negative log likelihood ) that depends on the current experiment running.
+The second depicts an objective loss whose evaluation does not depend on single measurements, but on mean values.

 **loko**
 : list that accumulates the final weights after optimization